learems/Electroporation-CG-membranes/README.md

 # Electroporation-CGmem-MemSurfer
 This repository contains a collection of scripts used for the analysis of trajectories from molecular dynamics simulation of electroporation of coarse-grained Martini membranes with complex lipid composition.
-The results are being prepared for publication.
+The results are published at [eLife](https://doi.org/10.7554/eLife.74773).

 The scripts were run on Ubuntu 20.04 with Anaconda-based python 3.7 suite and Matlab R2021a.